What Makes Good Nurses Stand Out in Today’s Healthcare Field?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-The qualities of a good nurse include being empathetic, knowledgeable, compassionate, motivated, communicative, flexible, supportive, goal-oriented and assertive.
-Nurses also need to be physically prepared to stand for long hours, lift patients when needed and report to locations quickly.
+The qualities of a good nurse include being empathetic, compassionate, communicative, and assertive.
+Good nurses must be committed to ethical practice and lifelong learning.
+Nurses must also be physically prepared to stand for long hours, lift patients when needed, and report to locations quickly.

 What is an ABSN?
-Learn more about how the accelerated nursing program works at University of St. Thomas.
+Learn more about the accelerated nursing program at the University of St. Thomas.

 1. Ethical

-Nursing has been rated as the most trusted profession for the past 20 years, according to a poll by Gallup.
+According to a Gallup poll, nursing has been rated as the most trusted profession for 24 consecutive years.
 The poll indicates that nurses continue to be perceived as the most honest and ethical professionals.
 That title is well deserved.
-Nurses need to be reliable, trustworthy and have integrity.
-After all, they are charged with providing life-changing care to patients.
-They also need to make ethical decisions.
+Given that they are charged with providing life-changing care to patients, nurses need to be reliable, trustworthy, and have integrity.

-Nurses communicate with a multitude of people during their day-to-day duties.
-Having the ability to effectively communicate everything—from patient statuses to educational information to medication instructions—is vital to your success as a nurse.
+Nurses communicate with various people during their daily duties, including patients, family members, nurses, and other healthcare providers.
+Effective communication, from patient statuses to educational information to medication instructions, will be vital to your success as a nurse.

-As a nurse, you’ll treat patients experiencing a variety of challenging situations.
-When your patients are upset or scared, compassion will be a key element in making them feel safe and cared for.
-If you’re interacting with a patient’s family, you’ll also need to be compassionate in order to form trusting relationships, build credibility and offer comfort.
+As a nurse, you’ll treat patients experiencing various challenging situations.
+When your patients are upset or scared, compassion will be key in making them feel safe and cared for.
+If you’re interacting with a patient’s family, you’ll also need to be compassionate to form trusting relationships, build credibility, and offer comfort.

 Do you have what it takes to become a nurse?
 Here are five ways to help you decide if nursing is right for you.